FIWARE/tutorials.Media-Streams/README.md

 The code under discussion can be found within the `kurento-magic-mirror` directory within the Git Repository.
-This example builds on the previous `hello world` example, and much of the common boilerplate plumbing  - making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** remains the same.
+This example builds on the previous `hello world` example, and much of the common boilerplate plumbing  - making the WebSocket connections between the web page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** remains the same.
 Please refer to the sections above to refresh your understanding:

-* Back-End - WebSocket Connection
+* Backend - WebSocket Connection
-* Back-End - Connecting to Kurento
+* Backend - Connecting to Kurento
-* Front-End - JavaScript on the rendered page
+* Frontend - JavaScript on the rendered page

-### Back-End - Adding a built-in Filter to a Media Pipeline
+### Backend - Adding a built-in Filter to a Media Pipeline

-The main difference compared to the previous example, is that we are going to add a **filter** to alter the video output prior to sending it to the web-page.
+The main difference compared to the previous example, is that we are going to add a **filter** to alter the video output prior to sending it to the web page.
 The `kms-filters` module is loaded by default as part of the **Kurento Media Server** - it contains the following built-in [filters](https://doc-kurento.readthedocs.io/en/latest/features/kurento_api.html#filters):

 * The `ZBarFilter` filter detects QR and bar codes in a video stream.
 When a code is found, the filter raises a `CodeFoundEvent`